Cutehacks/AndroidSplashScreen/README.md

 AndroidSplashScreen
 ===================

-Android example showing how you create a lightning fast splash screen for your app
+Android example showing how to create a lightning fast splash screen for your app

+Blog post available at: http://todo...